Free trade agreements of Israel

-The free trade agreements of Israel represent Israel's cooperation in multinational trade pacts and participation in the global economy.
-Israel's first free trade agreement was signed in 1985 with the United States of America.
-Since then, Israel has signed 14 free trade agreements (free trade agreements) with 46 countries and economic blocks such as the European Union, the European Free Trade Association and Mercosur.
+The free trade agreements of Israel represent Israel's cooperation in multinational trade pacts and participation in the world economy.
+Israel's first free trade agreement was signed in 1985 with the United States.
+Since then, Israel has signed 16 free trade agreements (free trade agreements) with 48 countries and economic blocks such as the European Union, the European Free Trade Association and Mercosur.

+Israel is a General Agreement on Tariffs and Trade (GATT) member since 5 July 1962, member of the World Trade Organization since 21 April 1995 as it succussed the GATT, and from 7 September 2010 member of the OECD.

+Israel signed the United Nations Convention on Contracts for the International Sale of Goods on 22 January 2002, and Israel is also member of the United Nations Commission on International Trade Law for the years 2004 to 2028.